S1ro1/quant/doc.md

 ### Quantization Granularity

 Another method to improve the performance of the quantized model is called `Quantization Granularity`.
 With the above implementation, we are computing the scale and zero point for the entire tensor.
 We could improve on this, by computing these values for a sub-part of the tensor.
 There are different variants of tensor splitting, such as `Per Channel`, `Per Token`, etc. The only difference between these variants is across which dimension is the zero point and scale computed.
-This can further lead to a better performance of the model, with cost of only a few extra bytes stored in memory.
-To save time and space, we will not be implementing these methods from scratch here, but just have this in mind when existing quantization schemes are shown.
+This can further lead to a better performance of the model, with cost of only a few extra bytes in memory.
+To save time and space, we will not be implementing these methods from scratch here, but just have this in mind when currently used quantization schemes are shown.

 ## Quantization Aware Training

-With this out of the way, we can finally take a look at the concept of Quantization Aware Training.
+With this out of the way, we can finally take a look at the concept of `Quantization Aware Training`.
 To further improve the performance of the quantized model at inference time, we can use the concept of Quantization Aware Training.
 This method involves making the model *used to* quantized weights, activations respectively.
 This involves training or fine-tuning the model with something called `Fake Quantization`.
 This is a method to simulate the quantization process during training.
 This is accomplished by doing the following:

 - Original weights are stored in the original data type, such as `float16`.
 - Computation is done in the original data type.
-- After we load the weights, we quantize them and then dequantize, to simulate the loading of integer weights and their dequantization done during the inference.
+- After we load the weights, we quantize them and then dequantize back.
+This is done to simulate the loading of integer weights and their dequantization done during the inference.
-- The activations of the previous layer can be quantized and then dequantized back to get the values that the model would be using during the inference.
+- The activations of the previous layer can be quantized, then dequantized back to get the values that the model would be using during the inference.
 This depends whether we're doing both activation and weight quantization, or only weight quantization.
-- We then backpropagate the error w.r.t. the dequantized weights, and update the original weights.
+- We then backpropagate the gradient w.r.t. the dequantized weights, and update the original weights.

 You might be wondering, why do we compute with the dequantized weights, but update the original weights?
 If you remember our implementation, to dequantize the tensor, we round the values to the nearest integer.
 This means that if the gradient w.r.t. the dequantized weights is used to update the dequantized weights, the change could be too small to be further visible in the integer representation, therefore we would lose the update information.
 We can think of this as *passing* the gradient to the original weights.
-This is called `STE` or Straight Through Estimator.
+This is called `STE` or `Straight Through Estimator`.

 It's easier to see this in a diagram: